bernard-omondi/ecommerce-risk-sql-llm-copilot/README.md

 ## Portfolio context

 This is one of three linked pieces:
-1. **SQL fraud/risk auditing + Power BI / Tableau dashboards** -- see [dual-platform-ecommerce-governance-analytics](https://github.com/bernard-omondi/dual-platform-ecommerce-governance-analytics)
+1. **Power BI / Tableau / Looker Studio dashboards** (separate repo) -- the executive-facing view: [multi-platform-ecommerce-governance-analytics](https://github.com/bernard-omondi/multi-platform-ecommerce-governance-analytics)
-2. **This repo (LLM SQL co-pilot)** -- the AI-tooling layer on top of that same governance logic
+2. **This repo (SQL + LLM co-pilot)** -- the analytical and AI-tooling layer
 3. **Predictive ML (in progress)** -- supervised classification for live fraud/return probability scoring, extending this same dataset's `is_fraud` / `is_returned` labels